 Shift into DRIVE

-California and other ZEV states – California and other Zero Emission Vehicle (ZEV) states have kept powering the transition by requiring that car manufacturers make emission free vehicles a certain percentage of their sales.
-Without this pressure we would have seen significantly fewer resources invested into EVs, resources that have been crucial for the advancement and innovations in technologies that are making the EVs competitive with the internal combustion engine powered vehicles.
-Without these ZEV mandates the traditional auto manufacturers would have not invested in the electric drivetrain because internal combustion engine manufacturing has increasingly become their core competency and profit center.
-This shift is forcing manufacturers to rethink their future strategies and it likely wouldn’t have happened without the pressure that ZEV mandates put on them.
+California and other Zero Emission Vehicle States – California and other Zero Emission Vehicle states have kept powering the transition by requiring that car manufacturers make emission free vehicles a certain percentage of their sales.
+Without this pressure we would have seen significantly fewer resources invested into electric vehicles, resources that have been crucial for the advancement and innovations in technologies that are making the electric vehicles competitive with the internal combustion engine powered vehicles.
+Without these Zero Emission Vehicle mandates the traditional auto manufacturers would have not invested in the electric drivetrain because internal combustion engine manufacturing has increasingly become their core competency and profit center.
+This shift is forcing manufacturers to rethink their future strategies and it likely wouldn’t have happened without the pressure that Zero Emission Vehicle mandates put on them.

-Government policies and programs – Meaningful support by the federal government has helped level the playing field for new technology so that the price difference between an EV and a non-EV is now less than a couple thousand dollars in most cases.
+Government policies and programs – Meaningful support by the federal government has helped level the playing field for new technology so that the price difference between an electric vehicle and a non-electric vehicle is now less than a couple thousand dollars in most cases.
 Two drivers in particular have been the federal tax credit for purchasing an electric vehicles ($7,500) and tax credits for charging infrastructure (30 percent).
-For states that have implemented their own electric vehicle incentives and programs, EVs can actually be cheaper than a comparable gas vehicle – and that’s not even taking into account the significant savings in paying for fuel and maintenance over time.
+For states that have implemented their own electric vehicle incentives and programs, electric vehicles can actually be cheaper than a comparable gas vehicle – and that’s not even taking into account the significant savings in paying for fuel and maintenance over time.